freedomofpress/securedrop-workstation/README.md

 When the installation process completes, a number of new VMs will be available on your machine, all prefixed with `sd-`.

+*note* If you've previously installed sd-workstation before January 2018, you may need to run this in dom0 once, by hand, in order to install cleanly:

+    sudo qubesctl top.disable sd-dispvm

 #### Initial use

 From the "Q" menu, open Tor Browser in the `sd-journalist` machine.
 Visit the journalist interface of your development SecureDrop instance.

 Once you've logged in, select a number of submissions to download (a bug causes processing single-submission downloads to fail).
 Tor Browser will present a dialogue to save the download, or open with `sd-process-download`.
 Accept that later option.

 That download kicks off a series of steps (described below) which will eventually leave decrypted files in the `~/Sources` directory in `sd-svs`.
 Double-clicking any of those files will open the file in a disposable VM.
+Part of the processing involves using GPG to decrypt the submissions- Qubes will present a dialog asking if that's OK.
+Click "Allow".

 ### Architecture